Rawknee-69/win-pc-optimization/Readme.md

 ### 2. **Import Configuration Files**

-- After installation, open the WinAeroTweaker software.
+- After installation, open the **WinAeroTweaker** software.
 - Import the appropriate configuration file:
   - For **high-end PCs**, use the `high-end-pc.ini` configuration.
   - For **low-end PCs**, use the `low-end-pc.ini` configuration.

   **Note:**
-  - The **low-end-pc.ini** provides more optimizations, but is recommended only if you're running an older PC with limited resources.
+  - The **low-end-pc.ini** configuration provides more optimizations but is recommended only for older PCs with limited resources.
-  - The **high-end-pc.ini** is tailored for modern, high-performance PCs.
-It provides optimizations that focus on performance without compromising the user experience.
+  - The **high-end-pc.ini** configuration is tailored for modern, high-performance PCs and aims to improve performance without compromising user experience.

 ### 3. **Apply the Settings**

-- Once you’ve imported the appropriate configuration, click the **Apply** button to save the changes.
+- Once you've imported the configuration, click the **Apply** button to save the changes.
 - Restart your PC to ensure all optimizations take effect.

 ### 4. **Experience Improvements**

 - After rebooting, you should notice significant performance improvements, especially in speed and resource usage.

+## Batch File for System Optimization

+In addition to using **WinAeroTweaker**, a batch file has been created to help you **disable startup apps**, **clear temp files**, and **defragment** the C: drive.
+It also provides a **recovery option** to revert changes if necessary.

+### Available Options in the Batch File

+1. **Recovery Option (Option 1)**: Reverts all settings to their previous state by restoring backups of startup apps and services.
+2. **Basic Optimization (Option 2)**: Disables unnecessary startup apps and services, clears temp files, and runs defragmentation on the C: drive.
+3. **Advanced Optimization (Option 3)**: Includes all actions from **Basic Optimization**, but with additional unnecessary services being disabled for more aggressive performance improvement.

+### How to Use the Batch File:

+1. **Save the Batch File**: Download or create a `.bat` file (e.g., `optimization_tool.bat`).
+2. **Run as Administrator**: Right-click on the batch file and select **Run as Administrator** to allow system modifications.
+3. **Choose an Option**:
+   - Type **1** to **revert all settings** to their previous state (Recovery).
+   - Type **2** for **Basic Optimization** (disable startup apps, clear temp files, and defrag).
+   - Type **3** for **Advanced Optimization** (more aggressive disabling of services).

+### Important Notes:
+- Ensure you have **Administrator privileges** to make changes to system settings.
+- Always **back up your system** before making any optimizations to prevent unintended issues.
+- **Recovery Folder**: The batch file creates a **recovery folder** with all current settings saved.
+You can use this to restore the previous system state if something goes wrong.

+---

 ## Important Notes

 - These optimizations are designed for **Windows 10** and higher.
-- Always back up your system before applying any optimizations, as some settings may affect system behavior.
+- Always **back up your system** before applying any optimizations, as some settings may affect system behavior.
-- Low end pc optimization turns off some security and windows updates and onedrive so if you guys use those just manually turn these settings off
+- Low-end PC optimizations turn off certain services like security features, Windows updates, and OneDrive.
+If you use these features, be sure to manually turn them back on after applying the optimizations.

 ---

-Thank you for using WinAeroTweaker to optimize your PC!
+Thank you for using **WinAeroTweaker** to optimize your PC!

-For more details or issues, feel free to contact support or contact me on discord [discord](https://discord.com/users/778460273073848342).
+For more details or support, feel free to contact us via Discord: [Discord Support](https://discord.com/users/778460273073848342).